HomeBlogGuitar Practice Tracker: 5 Metrics That Predict Progress

 • You can practice 10 focused minutes and make a real breakthrough.

-• You can practice daily but scatter your attention across 12 things and stall.
+• You can practice daily but scatter your attention across 12 things and stall for months.

 Minutes tell you how long you played.
 They don't tell you how well you trained.